davidorme/Masters_GIS/practicals/practical_4/LEC_week.md

 From that table, you can see that there are 15 patches in the Alce local landscape that sum to 113.13 hectares.
-That is not quite the precise area of the circular landscape ($\pi \times 600^2 = 1130973 m^2 \approx 113.1 ha$) because the landscape is used to select a set of whole pixels.
+That is not quite the precise area of the circular landscape ($\pi \times 600^2 = 1130973 m^2 \approx 113.1 ha$) because the landscape is used to select a set of whole pixels rather than a precise circle.
 The `class` metrics summarise the areas of the patches by class (11 forest patches, 4 matrix patches) and the `landscape` metrics aggregate everything.
 We can use the table to calculate the `lsm_l_area_mn` value by hand: